crmne/paolino.me/_posts/2025-07-09-async-ruby-is-the-future.md

 The async ecosystem that [Samuel Williams][] and others have been building for years suddenly makes perfect sense.
 We just needed the right use case to see it.

-## Why LLM Communication Breaks Everything
+## Threads don't work well for LLM streaming in Ruby

-LLM applications create a perfect storm of challenges that expose every weakness in thread-based concurrency:
+Streaming LLM responses hit every weak spot in thread-based concurrency at once:

 ### 1. Slot Starvation